glenimp617/Silence2SRT/README.md

 # Silence2SRT

-Silence2SRT creates an .srt subtitles file from either silent or non-silent parts of an audio file.
-Useful in video editting applications for quickly placing objects within the timeline.
+Silence2SRT creates an .srt subtitle file from silent or non-silent sections of an audio file.
+It is useful in video editing applications for quickly placing objects on the timeline.

 The team radio graphic at 1:24 in this video was created with the help of Silence2SRT - https://www.youtube.com/watch?v=2LmSJkQ7lCs